 Add the softened butter and sugar to a REALLY large mixing bowl (everything for the cake is going to end up in this bowl, so it needs to be big!) and then using a stand or handheld electric mixer whisk until the mixture is pale and fluffy.

 Gradually add the beaten eggs to the creamed butter and sugar, whisking after each addition.
-Don’t worry if you find the mixture curdles slightly at this stage, mine did a touch but all was OK.
+Don’t worry if you find the mixture curdles slightly at this stage, mine did, but the cake still turned out great.

-Next add the sieved flour and spices, ground almonds (or chopped nuts), grated orange and lemon rind and slowly fold into the mixture.
+Next add the sieved flour and spices, ground almonds (or chopped nuts), grated orange and lemon zest and slowly fold into the mixture.

 Add the soaked fruit and black treacle and then using a spatula or large spoon mix well.